hunter-college-ossd-spr-2020/make-me-laugh/README.md

 4. You will do some work in this repository.
 In the terminal window,

-    1. Create a new file named `something_funny` that contains any joke or riddle or anything that you think is funny.
+    1. Create a new file named `something_funny` that contains anything that you think is funny.

     2. Stage the file using

         ```